Jnani-222/DataPreprocessing-MissingValues/README.md

 - **No Heat Maps**: While heat maps and other visualizations can be poIrful tools to explore relationships betIen columns, I've opted not to use them.
 This is because I have a basic understanding of the variables in the data and how they are interconnected.
 Our primary objective is to handle missing values efficiently and not to perform in-depth data analysis or correlation studies.

 - **No Univariate Analysis**: I haven't conducted univariate analysis for any variable in this script.
 Univariate analysis can be valuable for understanding the distribution of individual variables, identifying outliers, and making data-driven decisions.
-HoIver, our focus here is on addressing missing data, and I're not conducting a comprehensive analysis of the dataset.
+However, our focus here is on addressing missing data, and I're not conducting a comprehensive analysis of the dataset.

 I acknowledge that data analysis and visualization can be essential for many data science projects, but in this specific script, I've chosen to emphasize the missing value handling process.
 Feel free to incorporate visualizations and exploratory analysis in your data projects as per your specific needs and objectives.